aoijs/documentation/callbacks/bot.loopcommand.md

 */
 ```

-{% hint style="warning" %}
-Keep in mind that `every` property is in ms!
+> ⚠ Keep in mind that `every` property is in ms!
 Watch out not to rate limit your bot!
-{% endhint %}